-Marco Arop exploded last weekend representing Mississippi State University in Nashville, TN with an indoor personal best of 1:48.21 in the 800m.
+Marco Aropof Edmonton exploded 10 days ago representing Mississippi State University in Nashville, TN at the NCAA Championships with an outdoor personal best of 1:45.25 in the 800m.
 This Edmontonian won the Canadian U20 800m gold medal in Ottawa and then took the Pan Am U20 silver in Peru last summer.
-This 1.91m and 75kg relative newcomer to track ended the outdoor season with personal bests of 1:47.08 in the 800m and 47.65 in the 400m
+This 1.91m and 75kg relative newcomer to track ended the outdoor season with personal bests of 1:47.08 in the 800m and 47.65 in the 400m.
+Now as a 20 year old he has moved down to 47.39 and 1:45.25

 When Marco Arop arrived in Trujillo, Perú, for the Pan American U20 Championships, it was on the tail end of a remarkable season.